GeomScale/volesti/README.md

 ![150RDHR](/images/150RDHR.jpg "150RDHR")
 ![150BaW](/images/150BaW.jpg "150BaW")

-So the mixing time we can postulate that the mixing time for CDHR is between 20 and 50, mixing time of RDHR is between 50 and 100 and the mixing time of BaW is between 100 and 150.
+So we can see that the order of Walk Types with respect to the mixing time (decreasing order with respect to speed of convergence) is: CDHR, RDHR and BaW.

-## Statistical test for convergence of a random walk sampler.
+##Test 3: Statistical test for convergence of a random walk sampler.
 We will use the Gelman-Rubin test for MCMC convergence.
 This test when given multiple MCMC chains compares in chain variability to the between chain variability.
 As all of the coordinates need to be independent and converge to the same distribution we can apply it between them.

 ```